pzit0/botany563-final/ortholog-search-procedure.md

 it's literally bc it doesn't show up on the assembly search. fine.
 I guess I'll have to add those by myself.
 In the meantime I'll try getting the original paper id and the nucl sequence?

 run blast on a specific organism: https://www.biostars.org/p/208772/

+## finished it
+hallelujah.
+Now onto working on my grants, homework, quizzes and next scripts.

 ## the nucl issue.
 (Can't find paralogs as easily blasting DNA -> it's not a very conserved protein).